Extended Producer Responsibility

 The table below shows when an organisation is obligated as a small producer, or a large producer, or not obligated at all.

 1. The threshold for your business (as above): There are different reporting requirements for small producers and larger producer organisations.
-Small organisations are only reporting for 2024 and 2025, while large producers are reporting and paying fees, costs and have other obligations.
+Large producers have reporting, fee, and other cost obligations.

 2. What packaging activities you undertake: Your responsibility is determined by packaging activity classifications such as importer, brand owner or online marketplace.

-Producers will be invoiced in October 2025 and the invoice in Year 1 will cover the period from Tuesday 1 April 2025 to 31 March 2026.
-Payment for that invoice can either be made in full for that year on receipt of the invoice, but producers also have the option to set up quarterly payments to cover the invoice for 2025 – 2026.
+Producers will be invoiced in October and the invoice for that year will cover the previous period from 1 April to 31 March.
+Payment for that invoice can either be made in full for that year on receipt of the invoice, but producers also have the option to set up quarterly payments to cover the invoice for in the portal (RPD).

 Under the EPR regulations, the first direct debit payment will not be collected until at least 45 days after the date of the invoice.